AI Governance for Canadian Wealth-Management Firms

 AI governance is part of the same sound-conduct posture CIRO expects elsewhere.
 Document the approved tools, the policy, and the training, so the firm can show it manages the risk rather than ignoring it.

 This is light-touch work.
 The payoff is that advisors get the productivity of AI while the firm keeps client data where it belongs.
+The wider control program sits in our guide to cyber attacks on wealth-management firms in Canada.

 Frequently asked questions